dunn/reading.js/readme.md

 # Reading.js

-This project is a half-hearted attempt to make it easier to read things&mdash;particularly long documents&mdash;online.
+The point of Reading.js is to make it easier to read things&mdash;particularly long documents&mdash;online.
 [For example, here's what Walter Ott's *Modern Philosophy* looks like with Reading.js](http://baruffio.com/modernphilosophy/text.html
 "Modern Philosophy by Walter Ott").